-- adolescence-limited offenders A term applied to the overwhelming majority of children who commit a few minor acts of delinquency on an inconsistent basis during their teenage years. - Allen v.
-United States The U.S. Supreme Court ruling stating that a child younger than age 7 cannot be guilty of a felony or punished for a capital offense because he or she is presumed incapable of forming criminal intent. - ascribed status A status that is received at birth. - baby boomers People born between 1946 and 1964. - bootstrapping A practice in which a chronic status offender who commits a new status offense while on probation is charged with the criminal offense of violating a formal court order that specified the conditions of that child's probation. - Child Savers Reformers in the nineteenth century who believed children were basically good and blamed delinquency on a bad environment. - chronic status offender Children who continue to commit status offenses despite repeated interventions by the family, school, social service, and law enforcement agencies.
+adolescence-limited offenders The overwhelming majority of children who commit a few minor acts of delinquency on an inconsistent basis during their teenage years.

+Allen v.
+United States U.S. Supreme Court ruling that a child younger than age 7 cannot be guilty of a felony or punished for a capital offense because he or she is presumed incapable of forming criminal intent.

-- 4. Why do we designate some behaviors as status offenses?
-Should chronic status offenders be punished or treated?
-What should their punishment or treatment be? - 5.
-Should violent video games such as Mortal Kombat IV be illegal?
-Is it a person's right to choose whether to play them? - Code of Hammurabi One of the oldest known sets of written laws. - juvenile In most states, a person younger than age 18. - juvenile delinquency Behavior that violates the criminal code and is committed by a youth who has not reached the specified adult age. - juvenile delinquent Usually a person younger than age 18 who commits an illegal act and is officially processed through the juvenile or family court. - life-course persistent offenders The most serious juvenile delinquents; a small group of children who engage in antisocial behavior of one sort or another at every stage of life. - parens patriae A doctrine that defines the state as the ultimate guardian of every child. - secular law A body of legal statutes developed separately from church or canon law. - status A socially defined position within a group. - status offense An act considered illegal only for children, such as truancy. - Stubborn Child Law A law passed in 1641 stating that children who disobeyed their parents could be put to death.
+ascribed status A status that is received at birth.

+baby boomers People born between 1946 and 1964.

+bootstrapping Charging a child with a criminal offense of violating a formal court order.

+Child Savers Reformers in the nineteenth century who believed children were basically good and blamed delinquency on a bad environment.

+chronic status offender A child who continues to commit status offenses despite repeated interventions by the family, school, social service, and law enforcement agencies.

+Code of Hammurabi One of the oldest known sets of written laws juvenile In most states, a person younger than age 18.

+juvenile delinquency Behavior that violates the criminal code and is committed by a youth who has not reached the specified adult age.

+juvenile delinquent Usually a person younger than age 18, who commits an illegal act and is officially processed through the juvenile or family court.

+life-course persistent offenders The small group of juveniles who engage in antisocial behavior of one sort or another at every stage of life; the most serious delinquents.

+parens patriae A doctrine that defines the state as the ultimate guardian of every child.

+secular law A body of legal statutes developed separately from church or canon law.

+status A socially defined position within a group.

+status offense An act that is illegal only for children, such as truancy and running away.

+Stubborn Child Law A law passed in 1641 stating that children who disobeyed their parents could be put to death.